lautiamkok/nuxt-koa/single-port/README.md

 Nuxt-Koa
 ===========

-A basic sample Koa application + Nuxt.
+A basic sample Nuxt application with Koa.

 Koa handles the controller and the model as an API.
 Nuxt handles the view and calls the API, e.g http://127.0.0.1:3000/ (from Nuxt) will call http://127.0.0.1:3000/api (from Koa).